Let us walk you through each tab of PowerPress 9.0+.

 Enhance Main Feed Only

-Adds podcasting support to the default feed on your website.
+Adds podcasting support to the default feed on your website, which is displayed at the top of this settings tab.

 Do Not Enhance Feeds

-These are podcast-only feeds suitable for submission podcast directories such as Apple Podcasts.
-You will only see the default podcast feed unless you have advanced settings enabled (Podcast Channels, Category Podcasting, Post Type Podcasting, Taxonomy Podcasting).
+These are podcast-only feeds suitable for submission to podcast directories such as Apple Podcasts, Google Podcasts, and Spotify.
+You will only see the default podcast feed unless advanced settings are enabled (Podcast Channels, Category Podcasting, Post Type Podcasting, Taxonomy Podcasting).

-Note: We do not recommend submitting your main site feed to podcast directories such as Apple Podcasts.
+Note: We do not recommend submitting your main site feed (example: “yourdomain/feed”) to podcast directories such as Apple Podcasts.
 Podcast directories work best with feeds that do not have regular blog posts mixed in.

 Do not allow other plugins to modify podcast feeds